Development Guide¶

 If you want to go ahead and add the remote repositories for this

 project.
-We don’t manage this explicitly since git
+We don’t manage this explicitly since git is treated mostly

 as first class for these kinds of tasks and is better left to special